Squamous Cell Carcinoma (SCC) of the Skin: Guidelines, Diagnosis, & Treatment

 Key Point

 The TNM staging system is the internationally accepted classification of squamous cell carcinoma.
-It is based on tumour size, nodal status and metastasis.
-The stage can be used to stratify risk, guide management and predict outcomes.
+It is based on tumour size, nodal status, and metastasis.
+The stage can be used to stratify risk, guide management, and predict outcomes.

-TNM Classification for SCC
+TNM Classification for Squamous Cell Carcinoma

 Follow-Up for Squamous Cell Carcinoma